westcoastcode-se/highway/README.md

 - [x] Library: Easier way to use the framework using Highway Boot
 - [x] Build: Preliminary Docker support
 - [x] Library: Serving files from the disk used for static html content
+- [x] Security: IPv4 allow for limiting access from a specific network interface using address

 **Not implemented**